Quick Start

 CrashLoopBackOff

-- Get the cluster1 and cluster2 kubeconfig and put it on the host cluster
+- Get the cluster2 and cluster3 kubeconfig and put it on the

 kubectl get nodes